ekline/draft-dtn-ethernet/draft-ek-dtn-ethernet.md

 IEEE standards include several security mechanisms that may be used in Ethernet networks.
-Examples of recommended Ethernet-level security mechanisms a network might deploy include: IEEE 802.1X (TODO: reference), which may be used restrict access to the link to authorized participants, and IEEE 802.1AE (TODO: reference), which would offers confidentiality of the entire BTP-U payload.
+Examples of recommended Ethernet-level security mechanisms a network might deploy include: IEEE 802.1X ({{IEEE802dot1X}}), which may be used restrict access to the link to authorized participants, and IEEE 802.1AE ({{IEEE802dot1AE}}), which offers confidentiality of the entire BTP-U payload.

+## Filtering

+A common security paradigm is to "default deny" all traffic patterns that, broadly, do not conform to operator expectations.
+In such environments the BTP-U EtherType needs to be explicitly permitted to be used on a given Ethernet segment before BTP-U messages can be successfully transmitted.

 --- back